-- Chris Dunn is a professional engineer who has carried out numerous precision measurements on Egyptian monuments.
-He found the ancient stonecutters created surfaces as flat as those surfaced by the best modern machienry and complex machined forms difficult or impossible to duplicate today.
+Christopher Dunn is a professional engineer who has carried out numerous precision measurements in Egypt and Peru.
+In the debris near Cheop's Pyramid he found hard stone cut into complex machined forms difficult or impossible to duplicate today.
+The ancient stonecutters created surfaces as flat as those surfaced by the best modern machinery.

 An old photo of the huge hall

 The scale here is astounding - that is a man down there at the bottom.

 The Ancients have left us a number of puzzling sites using huge stones in their construction.
 The giant blocks they sometimes used in building temples and walls are exponentially more difficult to move and position than would be smaller stone blocks, yet in the most ancient times men moved and erected incredibly massive stones, with no reason for all the effort that we can understand.

 The pyramids of Egypt are the largest stone structures in the world - other pyramids and the Great Wall of China have stone facing over dirt, which is far easier to construct.
 Most of the blocks used in the Egyptian pyramids' construction weigh about two tons.
 The stones of the King's Chamber of the Great Pyramid are 60 ton blocks of Aswan granite.
 The Gisa plateau is scattered with limestone blocks around 200 tons each, many are eroded as if by water.
 A few other sites in Egypt contain stones in the 60 - 100 ton range, notably the Osirion.